mopidy/mopidy/ESOF-DOCS/1relatorio.md

 5. Send a pull request to the `develop` branch.

 ### Releases
+#### Versioning
+Mopidy follows [Semantic Versioning](http://semver.org/) which means that the version numbers have three parts, MAJOR.MINOR.PATCH.

+Extensions should stay compatible throughout a major version but there's no promise they'll break on a major release (e.g. from 1.x to 2.x).
+Every major release should be accompanied by a FAQ regarding big changes to the extensions API which extension developers can resort to.

+#### Schedule
+New features are intended to be released every month with bug fixes being released when the bugs in question are too serious to wait for the next feature release.

+Bug fixes are only released for the latest feature release, which means that previous minor versions aren't supported as to not spread the limited resources.

+#### Procedure

 After the changelog is commited and the version bumped, the `develop` branch is merged into the `master` branch, a tag is created and the Debian package is updated.